driesdesmet/renga/README.md

-Hooks and script for easy deployment with git.
+Hooks and scripst for easy deployment with git on a shared host.